OpenIPC/device-cip-37210/README.md

 3) Turn off the camera.

-4) Insert prepared with files microSD card to the camera.
+4) Insert prepared with files microSD card into the camera.

 5) Power on a camera.